Configuration

 Type: bool

-If set to True, ignore the authentication token when pushing changes to the remote.
+If set to true, ignore the authentication token when pushing changes to the remote.
 This is ideal, for example, if you already have SSH keys set up which can be used for pushing.

 Type: bool

 Insecure is used to allow non-secure HTTP connections to your HVCS server.
-If set to True, any domain value passed will assume http:// if it is not specified and allow it.
-When set to False (implicitly or explicitly), it will force https:// communications.
+If set to true, any domain value passed will assume http:// if it is not specified and allow it.
+When set to false (implicitly or explicitly), it will force https:// communications.

 When a custom domain or api_domain is provided as a configuration, this flag governs the protocol scheme used for those connections.
 If the protocol scheme is not provided in the field value, then this insecure option defines whether HTTP or HTTPS is used for the connection.
 If the protocol scheme is provided in the field value, it must match this setting or it will throw an error.